novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-49.md

 Kim Ah-young nodded, her eyes sparkling as if she understood.

-"That's good.
-Before contacting CEO Lee Hyun-woo, we should prepare for that first."
+“That’s good.
+Before reaching out to CEO Lee Hyun-woo, we should prepare for an arrangement.”

 Kim Ah-young quickly took out her phone.